-LCH has completed a self-assessment against the 24 Principles for Financial Market Infrastructures (PFMIs) and related guidance, as published by the Committee on Payment and Market Infrastructures (CPMI) and the International Organization of Securities Commissions (IOSCO).
-In particular, for the first time this assessment had regard to the interpretive guidance published by CPMI and IOSCO.
-The self-assessment was completed using the recommended assessment methodology published by CPMI and IOSCO.
+LCH has completed a self-assessment against the 24 Principles for Financial Market Infrastructures (PFMIs)1 and related guidance, as published by the Committee on Payment and Market Infrastructures (CPMI) and the International Organization of Securities Commissions (IOSCO).
+This assessment also has regard to the interpretive guidance published by CPMI and IOSCO2.
+The self-assessment was completed using the recommended assessment methodology published by CPMI and IOSCO3.